thisandagain/conduit/README.md

 ```

 ## Custom HTTP Headers
-Custom headers can be a bit of a pain when using a vanilla UIWebView, so DIYConduit provides convience methods for creating and removing custom headers while persisting them through requests.
+Custom headers can be a bit of a pain when using a vanilla UIWebView, so DIYConduit provides convenience methods for creating and removing custom headers while persisting them through requests.
 Headers can be added and removed at will and will immediately reflected and persisted starting with the next HTTP request.

 ```objective-c
 [conduit addHeader:@"x-some-header" withValue:@"foo"];